 Search engine optimization (SEO) may seem like a no brainer, but there are so many components to it.
 The process is even more difficult for e-commerce sites, which operate differently from blogs, for instance.
 All it requires is creating high-quality content, optimizing for mobile and site load times, and regular maintenance.
-You’ll also have to focus on other e-commerce strategies, as addressed in this article.
+You’ll also have to focus on other e-commerce strategies and content marketing, as addressed in this article.

 Reduce Load Times

 Faster load times don’t just help improve the user experience.
 They can impact search engine rankings.
 You should aim for 100 to 200 milliseconds load time.
 While there are plenty of to improve load times, image compression is the most beneficial.
 Use e-commerce SEO tools or Google Tag Manager to track inventory of active scripts on your site.
 If your list looks too long, then you’ll want to eliminate excess calls that are slowing your site down.

 If you still have issues with this step, then you can find a UX design agency that can help you out.
 A reputable digital agency can provide additional tips or support for slowing down load times.
 They can also quickly detect the cause of your website’s slow load times.
 Sometimes a second pair of ears can find something that you didn’t notice.

 The next thing you should focus on is creating unique product descriptions.
 This is important for improving the overall look and performance of your website.
 While it’s easier to use a manufacturer’s original product description or to rewrite sections of content from similar products, the best method is to create a unique description for each of your products.
 While it takes more work and creativity, duplicate content can negatively impact your search engine rankings.
 Unique content will pay off in the long run.

 Optimize for Mobile Devices

 If your website isn’t optimized for mobile devices, then you need to get on it.
 User habits have shown that consumers are shopping and researching products on their mobile devices.
 Responsive mobile design is important for SEO and the overall user experience.